The whole armor of God. 6:10-20

 i] The belt.
 We are to put on the belt like putting on truthfulness.
 We are to tell the truth.
 It is not easy at times being "up-front", particularly if honesty is going to place us at a disadvantage.
 Still, truthfulness is required of a disciple, and in the "mighty power" of the indwelling Spirit of Christ we can do it, and in doing it we set to flight the powers of darkness.

 iii] Shoes.
-We are to put on the shoes like proclaiming peace.
+We are to put on the boots like proclaiming peace.
 We are to be speakers of peace, speaking peace - being peaceful rather than argumentative.

 iv] The shield.
 We are to take up the shield like taking up trustworthiness - trustworthiness toward God as well as toward our fellow man.
 Again, the Spirit can empower us to be a trustworthy person, and as such a person we are able to repel the attack of the powers of darkness.
 As Paul describes it here, the shield is able to put out the flaming darts launched by the evil one.

-vi] The sword.
-We are to take up the sword like taking up prayer.
-"Praying in the Spirit" means praying under the Spirit's power and within his truth.
+v] The helmet and sword.
+Paul seems to link these two together in the terms of taking up prayer, prayer that is guided by the Word of God.
 Such prayer destroys the enemy; it is our weapon of attack.
 Paul says such prayer should be undertaken in all situations.
 It should be in the form of petition and entreaty "for all the saints", and it should stem from watchfulness, readiness.
 Such prayer will enable the disciple to prevail in battle.